spatie/laravel-resource-links/README.md

 }
 ```

-We'll also try to deduce the parameters for constructing the endpoint for the action.
+We'll try to deduce the parameters for constructing the endpoint.
 But you can also manually set the parameters:

 ``` php